veracity/veracity-documentation/sections/dataplatform/query/ServiceBusConsumerWebPubSub.md

 ```cs
 func new -n notify -t "Azure Service Bus Queue trigger"
 ```
-Next we'll configure the function to connect to our ServiceBus queue.
+Next, we'll configure the function to connect to our ServiceBus queue.
 Open `local.settings.json` and add a `ServiceBusConnectionString` property to the `Values` section, as shown below (replace the `<your-servicebus-connection-string>` string with your own ServiceBus connection string for the Veracity IoT platform):

 ```cs